 Seabrook is a small village on the Kent coast.
 Due to the chalky ground and hilly landscape, it can make gardens difficult to work with.

-For one couple living there, their garden was spread across different levels, one of which included a very steep slope.
-They had areas for bin storage and garden storage that needed improving, and the requirement for new boundary fencing all around the garden.
+For one couple living there, the garden was set across several levels, including a particularly steep slope.
+They also had bin storage and general garden storage areas that required improvement, along with a need for new boundary fencing around the entire garden.
+In addition, the property sits on the Kent coast, so the garden is frequently exposed to strong winds.

 The customers contacted Living Landscapes, one of our Kent based Approved Installers working in Hythe and surrounding areas.
 They specialise in garden landscaping, using Jacksons’ products as part of their portfolio.